Sandile100/country-app-ui/README.md

 This is a NodeJS React application that integrates with Spring boot API to serve country details.
 Its a two page app with a landing page being a list of all the countries.
 You can click on the country for mor details like population and Capital which is served on a 2nd page.

+For convience a search functionality has been added on the landing page to speedup finding the country of interest

 # Build

 To build the app GitHub actions is used, where few steps, like packaging and testing are ran.
 From this public GitHub repository : https://github.com/Sandile100/country-app-ui